ixtel/reds-web/README.md

 ## Documentation

 The [REDS.web Wiki](https://github.com/flowyapps/reds-web/wiki) contains the [Client module API documentation](https://github.com/flowyapps/reds-web/wiki/Client-module-API) as well as other texts that help you to get started.
-Like REDS itself the wiki is still under development and may change along with the code.
 All documents describing the REDS standard itself, are located in the [REDS.concept repository](https://github.com/flowyapps/reds-concept)  here on GitHub.

 ## Contact